Annual budget cycle

 Annual Report on State Finances

-Under Section 64 of the Financial Management Act 2006, an agency head is required to prepare an annual report on the agency’s operations, financial and performance outcomes, after the end of the financial year.
+Release of the ARSF also coincides with annual reporting requirements for agencies.
+Section 64 of the Financial Management Act 2006 requires agency heads to table an audited annual report on the agency’s operations, financial and performance outcomes after the end of the financial year.

 The Under Treasurer provides a Mid-year Review (MYR) Circular to Directors General and Chief Executive Officers to communicate information on the process and key dates for the Mid-year Financial Projections Statement.